imagej/imagej.github.io/_pages/cookbook/color-image-processing.md

 ### Interleaved multi-channel experiments

 Multi-channel experiments acquired on some systems are imported with the different channels interleaved, i.e. Slice 1 is Timepoint1-channel1 and Slice 2 is Timepoint1-channel2.
-The stack needs to be “De-interleaved” before it can be RGB-merged.
-This can be done with “*Image/Stacks/Tools/Deinterleave*” and entering the number of channels in the dialog (typically “2”).
+The stack needs to be "De-interleaved" before it can be RGB-merged.
+This can be done with "*Image/Stacks/Tools/Deinterleave*" and entering the number of channels in the dialog (typically "2").
 You can also choose to check a box for whether or not the source stacks should be kept.
-The two stacks can then be merged via: “*Image/Color/RGB merge*”.
+The two stacks can then be merged via: "*Image/Color/RGB merge*".

 ![](/media/ deinterleaver.jpg "_deinterleaver.jpg")